Healthy Homes Assessment Boulcott

 Insulation needs to be in compliance with the R-values required for your area

-The "R" stands for thermal resistance and it is a measurement of how well insulation can withstand heat flow.
-The more R-value is higher, the better the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The greater the R-value, the higher the standard of insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-Check out the complete details of the Healthy Homes insulation standard.
+See the full details of the Healthy Homes insulation standard.

 Boulcott Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage quality.
+See the full details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection